What Does Ubuntu “LTS” Mean?

 In 2004 Mark Shuttleworth founded Canonical with the goal of creating Ubuntu.
 Ubuntu was the first Linux operating system to commit to predictable, scheduled releases.
 In 2006 Canonical decided that they would introduce the Long Term Support release.

 New versions of Ubuntu are released every six months, in April and October.
 The Ubuntu releases have version numbers that are based on the release date.
 They use the last two digits of the year and the two digits of the month.
 So as an example, release 18.04 was released in April of 2018.

 Every two years, in April, the LTS version is released.
 LTS releases are considered the ‘enterprise-grade’ releases.
 They are typically used for production servers that need security and reliability, like web hosts.
-The last LTS release was in 2020, Ubuntu 20.04.
-The other release in 2020, Ubuntu 20.10, would have been called an interim release.
+The last LTS release was in 2022, Ubuntu 22.04.
+The other release in 2022, Ubuntu 20.10, is called an interim release.

 So in any given two year period, there is one LTS release and three interim releases.